PayalGarg1201/Store-Sales-and-Profit-Analysis-using-Python/README.md

 Problem Statement :

-To find some Business Insights to improve.
+To find some Business Insights to improve  store sales and profit.
 With growing demands and cut-throat competitions in the market, a Superstore Giant is seeking your knowledge in understanding what works best for them.
 They would like to understand which products, regions, categories and customer segments they should target or avoid.

 Dataset is taken form Kaggle https://www.kaggle.com/datasets/vivek468/superstore-dataset-final.

 Store sales and profit analysis is the task of analyzing the performance of a retail store in terms of its sales and profits.
 It helps businesses identify areas for improvement and make data-driven decisions to optimize their operations, pricing, marketing, and inventory management strategies to drive revenue and growth.

 <img width="664" alt="image" src="https://github.com/PayalGarg1201/Store-Sales-and-Profit-Analysis-using-Python/assets/133757186/34175d76-d8af-4bfb-8dec-97dac1e7827e">